So you want to promote your website online…for free, preferably.

 Depending on what you’re promoting (see above), you’ll want to set up specific goals.
 For example, if you’re an eCommerce website, you’ll want to make sure you have eCommerce checkout set up.
 If you’re a local business, you’ll want to track things like clicks to call and contact form completions.
 Use this guide to set up call tracking in Google Analytics.

-You should also link Google Analytics to Google AdWords and set up a retargeting audience with Google Analytics.
+You should also link Google Analytics to Google Ads and set up a retargeting audience with Google Analytics.
 And lastly, you should set up a Facebook Ads account and place a retargeting (audience pixel) cookie on your website.

 Work on Getting Traffic

 Now that you have the foundation down, it’s time to get people to your website.
 This where a lot of people get way too detailed… way too fast.
 Why?

 Because not all marketing channels operate at the same speed.
 They’re also not all used the same way — they have different strengths and weaknesses.
 They complement and supplement each other instead of compete, and it’s all about how you use them together.

 For example, the US Navy’s main war-going unit is the Aircraft Carrier Group.
 But it’s not just made up of an aircraft carrier.
 Instead, it’s a grouping of different types of ships that all do different things at different speeds so that the whole group together is nearly invincible.